xiochirinos/ModifingWeakVisualizations/README.md

-# ModifingWeakVisualizations
+# Modifing Weak Visualizations
-Find a published science paper with weak visualizations and recreate 3 graphs to improve readability.
+For this project I had to find a published science paper with weak visualizations and recreate 3 graphs to improve readability.